0dpe/Linux-Journey/README.md

    +   '';
    + };

-     programs.home-manager.enable = true;
+     # ...
    }
    ```
    Note: Options similar to `programs.zsh.profileExtra` exist for `configuration.nix`, but they are system wide.\
    Zsh executes a few files in a [specific order](https://github.com/sambacha/dotfiles2/blob/master/.github/shell-startup.png "Zsh Config Files Flowchart") on startup. the `.zprofile` file is executed on all login startups.\
    `-z` checks for zero length; if Hyprland is already running, `${DISPLAY}` will have length.
 In nix, `$`s inside multi-line strings can be escaped with `''`. `${XDG_VTNR}` indicates TTY#; `-eq` means "equal".\
-   Remove `/home/tim/.zshrc`, then connect to internet and use `# nixos-rebuild switch`.
+   Remove `/home/tim/.zshrc`, then rebuild the system.

 ### Using swww
 The swww wallpaper manager does not have a configuration file; all configurations are done through commands.